astronomer/docs/learn/astro-python-sdk-etl.md

 :::info

 This guide is based on the latest version of the Astro SDK.
-You might need to modify the configuration steps or code if you're using an earlier version of the SDK.
+If you're using an earlier version of the Astro SDK, you might need to modify the configuration steps or code.
 See the [Astro Python SDK Changelog](https://astro-sdk-python.readthedocs.io/en/1.4/CHANGELOG.html#) for a complete list of changes in each version.

 :::